FOSSEE/sees/ult/ult_5/script.rst

 ..
 R7

 This command give us a sorted output as required.
-But, it would be nicer to have the output sorted in the reverse order.
+But, what if we would like the output to appear in the reverse order. ``-r`` option allows the output to be sorted in the reverse order and the ``-n`` option is used to choose a numerical sorting.

 ..
 R8

- ``-r`` option allows the output to be sorted in the reverse order and the ``-n`` option is used to choose a numerical sorting.
+Let us do it on the terminal and see for ourselves,

 ..
 L8

-{{ Switch to the terminal }}}
+{{{ Switch to the terminal }}}
 ::

-    cut -d " " -f 2- marks1.txt | paste -d " " students.txt -| sort -t " " -k 2 -rn
+    cut -d " " -f 2- marks1.txt | paste -d " " students.txt -|
+    sort -t " " -k 2 -rn

 ..
 R9

 Suppose, While you are compiling the student marklist, Anne walks up to you and wants to know her marks.
 You, being a kind person that you are, oblige.
 But you do not wish to her to see the marks that others have scored.
 What do you do?
-The ``grep`` command comes to your rescue.
+Here, the ``grep`` command comes to your rescue.

 ``grep`` is a command line text search utility.
-You can use it to search for Anne and show her, what she scored. ``grep`` allows you to search for a search string in files.
-But you could, like any other command, pipe the output of other commands to it.
+You can use it to search for Anne and show her, what she scored. ``grep`` allows us to search for a search string in files.
+But we could, like any other command, pipe the output of other commands to it.
 So, we shall use the previous combination of cut and paste that we had, to get the marks of students along with their names and search for Anne in that.